 Like the facilities that produce these products, organizations that store, repack, or re-label products in the industries mentioned above must register with the FDA.
 Therefore, an FDA certified warehouse is any storage facility and/or fulfillment center that has been registered with the FDA and approved to store FDA regulated products.

-To retain its FDA certification, an organization must agree to and pass an FDA inspection every three years to ensure strict quality standards over their storage, packing, and shipping processes.
+To retain a FDA fulfillment certification, an organization must agree to and pass an FDA inspection every three years to ensure strict quality standards over their storage, packing, and shipping processes.
 In order to verify compliance with good manufacturing practice regulations, the FDA has the authority to inspect a registered facility.

-Do I Have to Register My Warehouse With the FDA
+Do I Have to Register My Warehouse With the FDA?

 The short answer is… it depends.
 The FDA’s regulatory authority is very broad and covers everything from medicine to microwaves.
 Unfortunately, the FDA also admits that it is “often frustrating and confusing for consumers determining the appropriate regulatory agency to contact.”